NREL/VirtualEngineering/paper/paper.md

 <!-- It should be noted that the percent change value reported in the final column is an improvement over a randomly-selected initial guess only as opposed to an improvement over some more realistic set of operating conditions.
 However, it does serve to illustrate the direction of change as a sanity check that the optimization algorithm moves in the correct direction and highlight the magnitude of the change that is achievable when moving through a two-dimensional region of a much larger control space.  -->

 One interesting outcome is the contrast in the optimal amount of enzyme loading between the two feedstocks, where corn stover is optimally processed with an enzyme loading $\sim 8\%$ greater than that for switchgrass (139.28 vs 128.90 mg/g).
-This significant change between the two feedstocks emphasizes the value of the `VE` framework for enabling optimization studies over a wide variety of user-specified conditions and constraints.
+This significant change between the two feedstocks emphasizes the value of the `VE` framework for easily enabling multi-model optimization studies over a wide variety of user-specified conditions and constraints.

 ![](figs/opt_acid_enz_fs_1_new.png)